richapadhi/Agile/README.md

 ---
 ### Other Features
 - we can change theme of website day(white) and night(black)
-- if customer is deleted by admin then their request(Enquiry) will be deleted automatically

 ## HOW TO RUN THIS PROJECT
 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)